aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 **Pro-tip:** Create a batch file, to launch the script instantly, using these instructions: https://datatofish.com/batch-python-script/

 ### 8. Which branch to commit against?
-We didn't have "develop" branch before, we've added this now.From now on pull request should be made on "develop" branch
+We didn't have "develop" branch before, we've added this now.From now on pull request should be made on "develop" branch.

 ### 9. What's the roadmap?
 Here are the planned features so if you want to help you can send PR implementing the following changes :